Posts

 - Other Apps

 The original concept for this movie is about exploring the places and uncovering demons that live behind the doors.
 The only way to uncover this illogical place is to find static and enter a door close by.
-It was originally going to be caused by a haunted house with some kids exploring the abandoned place and one of the kids hears the static and then finds a door.
+It was originally going to be caused by a haunted house with some kids exploring the abandoned place, and one of the kids hears the static and then finds a door.
 They would then be led to this dystopian place of horrors.
-One of these doors was going to hide a room full of missing posters to all the victims who have fallen to this place of madness with the main character finding missing posters of them-self.
+One of these doors was going to hide a room full of missing posters of all the victims who have fallen to this place of madness, with the main character finding missing posters of themself.

 cast and crew list